-The history of Caribou Memorial Hospital began in 1923.
+The history of healthcare in Caribou County began in 1923.
 In order to keep the famed Dr. Ellis Kackley from moving to Lava Hot Springs, the county commissioners agreed to build a “real” hospital in Soda Springs .
 That facility, called Caribou County Hospital, was located adjacent to the court house.
-It was replaced in 1969 with 25 bed CMH, which includes a 30 bed nursing home.
+It was replaced in 1969 with 25 bed Caribou Memorial Hospital, which included a 30 bed nursing home.
 A 25 bed replacement facility was built in 1969 along Alexander Reservoir.